Last updated: 3:30 p.m. (ET), 04/10/2026

 - B-2 bombers: B-2 deployments are highly classified.
 An estimated 26 percent of the entire available fleet could be deployed for Operation Epic Fury.

 - B-2 bombers take an average of 119 maintenance hours per flight hour following a bombing mission.
-This indicates that at least the four B-2s used in the early phases of Operation Epic Fury might be currently unavailable, along with an unknown number of the seven B-2s that flew in the June 2025 strikes the United States and Israel conducted against Iran (Operation Midnight Hammer) and an unknown number currently under programmed depot maintenance.
+This indicates that B-2s used in Operation Epic Fury might be currently unavailable, along with an unknown number currently under programmed depot maintenance.

 - In 2024, slightly more than half of the Air Force’s AWACS fleet was assessed to be “mission capable”—able to carry out at least one of the platform’s key missions, which includes air surveillance—and the aircraft is in the process of being retired.

-- Open-source reporting indicates that there is at least one Patriot battery in Saudi Arabia and one in Qatar, in addition to four batteries that were transferred to the region in spring 2025.
-It’s unclear whether any of these batteries were re-deployed from the theater since 2025.
+- Open-source reporting indicates that there is at least one Patriot battery in Saudi Arabia and one in Qatar, and four batteries were transferred to the region in spring 2025.

 - THAAD systems: An estimated 29 to 43 percent of available US THAAD systems are committed to Operation Epic Fury.